The Journey So Far

-Betsey Downing, Ph.D., E-RYT-500, has been a yoga practitioner since 1972 and a meditator since 1974.
+Betsey Downing, Ph.D., has been a yoga practitioner and meditator for over 45 years.
 Her teaching is a synergy of her core practices of meditation, pranayama, and asana.
 It is informed by decades of study of yoga and philosophical texts, writing, reflection, and personal growth work.
-Betsey’s teaching comes from a deep well of wisdom and practical knowledge, developed over her more than 40 years of yoga.
+Her teaching comes from a deep well of wisdom and practical knowledge, developed from these practices.

-After obtaining a masters degree in Urban Education (Simmons College, Boston, 1972) and student teaching in the Boston city schools, Betsey worked for Action for Boston Community Development in an after-school work program for inner-city youth.
-Betsey also tutored in an after-school program through The Bridge in Dorchester, MA.
+After obtaining a masters degree in Urban Education (Simmons College, Boston) and student teaching in the Boston city schools, Betsey worked for Action for Boston Community Development in an after-school work program for inner-city youth.
+She also tutored in an after-school program through The Bridge in Dorchester, MA.

 Betsey holds a Ph.D. in Sport Psychology from the University of Virginia.
 She taught at the Federal Executive Institute in Charlottesville, VA, and directed the Wellness Program there.

 Betsey began teaching yoga at the encouragement of her first teacher, Joel Zimmerman.
 She also studied asana and Jnana Yoga with Joel Kramer, and meditation with Swami Muktananda.
 Betsey received Shaktipat Initiation from Muktananda in the mid-70’s, and also her spiritual name, Taramati, “Mother who takes you across the ocean of illusion”.
 She has been contemplating how to grow into her name ever since.
 In addition, Betsey attended workshops and teacher trainings in Sivananda Yoga, studied Iyengar yoga for 20 years, and then began Anusara yoga, becoming one of the first certified teachers in 1999.